qzchen-uw/MAWpy/docs/MAWfwk.md

 - **Trip string:** List of (lat, long) tuples where the first and last tuples are stay points, and the others are moving points.
 For example, if [(a,b), (c,d), (e,f), (g,h), (i,j)] is a trip string, (a,b) and (i,j) are stay points, and the others are moving points.
 - **Starttime:** End time of the first stay point (a,b) in the trip string.
 - **Endtime:** Start time of the last stay point (i,j) in the trip string.

+Note from Grace: after the above output files are defined, we might need to discuss the standardization of the output field names with Anuj.
+Currently I see STAY_LAT, STAY_LONG, STAY_UNC, STAY.
+It seems that STAY_ID is not present in incremental clustering file.

 ## MAW core data processing functionalities